-A Resignation Letter for a Promotion With Another Company
+How to Write a Resignation Letter for a Job Promotion

 The Art of Resigning Gracefully and Gratefully

 It happens often enough, particularly early in someone's career.
 You take your first entry-level job with the intention of working your way up the corporate ladder.
 This first job is certainly not a position in which you want to spend the rest of your life — that's understood.